skeller1/extr/readme.md

 # __ExtR__

-__UNDER DEVELOPMENT!!!!! first stable release in begin of January 2012__
+__UNDER DEVELOPMENT!!!!! first stable release in begin of February 2012__

 __An open source Ruby on Rails 3.1.x engine for using ExtDirect in Rails Applications.__